madewithlove/php-cs-fixer-config/README.md

 ### Targeting a specific PHP version

-By default the configuration will check the version of PHP you run the tool with, and proceed to enable/disable fixers depending on it.
+By default, the configuration will check the version of PHP you run the tool with, and proceed to enable/disable fixers depending on it.
-Per example if you're using a version of PHP that supports short arrays, it will convert them all to it.
-Whereas if you're using PHP 5.3 it will convert them to long arrays.

 You can override the _target_ PHP version by passing it either as constructor argument, or as second argument to `fromFolders`: